cjherman6/rf_implementation/README.md

 ## The Model

-For this project I used a **random forest** because of its flexibility with different datatypes and patterns, as well as its ability to provide insight using feature importance, partial dependence plots, and prediction interpretations using ELI5 (this is what we'll be covering).
+For this project I used a **random forest** because of its flexibility with different datatypes and data relationships, as well as its ability to provide insight using feature importance, partial dependence plots, and prediction interpretations using ELI5 (this is what we'll be covering).

-_A random forest uses decision trees which split on the feature that gives the highest information gain on a models predictions, and continues doing so until the dataset is accounted for._
+_A random forest uses decision trees which split on the feature that gives the highest information gain on a models predictions, and continues doing so until each data point has its own leaf (unless its configured to stop sooner)._

 ![Decision Tree](http://engineering.pivotal.io/images/interpreting-decision-trees-and-random-forests/multi_clf_dt_path.png)

-_A random forest uses multiple decision trees that take subsamples of the dataset and split on a subset of the data features, once the estimators spit out their predictions, the mean of all of these predictions is what the random forest will use to predict price._
+_A random forest uses multiple decision trees that take subsamples of the dataset and split on a subset of the data features.
+Once the estimators spit out their predictions, the mean of all of these predictions is what the random forest will use to predict price._

 ![Random Forest](https://databricks.com/wp-content/uploads/2015/01/Ensemble-example.png)

 ## Evaluating Features

-Using Feature importance you can see that the year of the bulldozer is very predictive of its price:
+Using Feature importance you can see that the YearMade and ProductSize are very predictive of a bulldozers sale price:

 ![Initial Feature Importance](https://s3.amazonaws.com/chermsbucket/rf_imp_folder/feature_importance.png)